sisiyao/PilotMVC/proposal.md

 ### Technologies

-Pilot MVC will be built using Ruby and Rack.
-The core of the project will be built on top of the Rails Lite and ActiveRecord Lite projects during the course curriculum, but will have additional and expanded bonus features including like the 'rails new' command and ability to handle PATCH and DELETE requests.
+Ruby on Pilot will be built using Ruby and Rack.
+The core of the project will be built on top of the Rails Lite and ActiveRecord Lite projects during the course curriculum, but will have additional and expanded bonus features including the 'has_many_through' method and ability to handle PATCH and DELETE requests.

 ### Implementation Timeline